-Hurricane Florence Forces Officials to Issue Evacuation Warnings for More Than 1 Million
+Hurricane Florence Forces Officials To Issue Evacuation Warnings For More Than 1 Million

 Officials started Tuesday asking residents to get out since tropical storm winds are expected to reach the South Carolina and North Carolina coast as early as Thursday morning, CNN wrote.
 Those winds could begin to reach hurricane strength, 74 miles per hour and above, by nightfall, the network stated.

-According to WSOC-TV Wednesday, Carolina Beach, Kure Beach, Holden Beach and Brunswick County all face mandatory evacuations.
+According to WSOC-TV Wednesday, Carolina Beach, Kure Beach, Holden Beach, and Brunswick County all face mandatory evacuations.
 Mandatory evacuations were issued for the cities of Belville, Leland, Navassa, Oak Island, Southport, and Shallotte.
-Counties included in the mandatory evacuation included Hyde, Pamlico and Dare.
+Counties included in the mandatory evacuation included Hyde, Pamlico, and Dare.

 “I highly encourage people to move out of the county,” Brunswick County Emergency Management director Brian Watts told WSOC-TV.
 “The best thing to do is to get out the county.”